debops/debops/README.rst

 The public DebOps API is used internally by the DebOps Project but can also be used by third parties.

-Refer to the `DebOps API documentation`_ for more details and to the Ansible role debops.debops_api_ if you want to set up a DebOps API server.
+Refer to the `DebOps API documentation`_ for more details.
+If you want to set up a DebOps API server, checkout the Ansible role debops.debops_api_.

 .. _DebOps API: https://api.debops.org/
 .. _DebOps API documentation: http://docs.debops.org/en/latest/debops-api/docs/index.html